rsn8887/OpenTTD/README.md

 The public domain graphics and sound sets from www.openttd.org are included.

-If you want the choice to also use the original dos game graphics, sounds and music, copy over the files
+If you want the choice to also use the original dos game graphics and sounds, copy over the files
 ```
 SAMPLE.CAT
 TRHCOM.GRF